JakeP-lol/Pheno/README.md

 Step 7.
 Examine or export "multi-plant-results.json" as these are the raw           results

 Extra notes.

             Use "arabidopsis_multiplant_tutorial (1).ipynb" for getting images and learning the code step by step, it is well documented

-            Ignore "output_images" and "completed_multi_plant_notebook                 (1) (2)" as they do not work
+            Both "output_images" and "completed_multi_plant_notebook (1) (2)" as they do not work

             The "Hello.py" can be used to test if you are running python

             Parallel_config can be used to get a raw config sheet

             Other versions of the program can be found on PlantCV's website, the code was taken from the multi plant analysis arabadopsis tutorial and from the danforthcenter "NAPPN 2021 Conference PlantCV virtual workshop materials", Code was compiled by Jacob Petronack